CJay-Cipher/BeginnerPythonCodes/README.md

 # Beginner code challenges
-This repository contains some of my beginner python challenge codes
+This repository contains some of my beginner python codes